seanmcquaid/MealSleuth/README.md

         };
     });
     ```
+* CORS issues that we discovered upon deploying

 ## MVP
 * Create a basic front-end application that can search for the nearest restaurants from any given location.